Skip to table of contents

 Official closing notification:

-HSC: Check the OUHSC website at ouhsc.edu for a weather announcement posted on the home page.
+OUHC: Check the OUHC website at ouhsc.edu for a weather announcement posted on the home page.
 You can additionally call the Weather Line at 405-271-6499.

-TCTC: If the College closes or cancels classes due to weather conditions, Ms. Snyder will call the class presidents and email TCTC students.
+TCTC: If the College closes or cancels classes due to weather conditions, site coordinator will call the class presidents and email TCTC students.
 If TCTC is open, clinic may be held even if other sites are closed; students will be notified.

 SOTC: Students will be notified of closures or delays by text, phone call, and/or email.
 If SOTC is open, clinic may be held even if other sites are closed; students will be notified.